 Donate today to help give these children a better tomorrow.
 For information about how to donate, contact HALOS at 843-953-3715.

-Originally from Savannah, Ga., and a graduate of the College of Charleston, Kim brings a wealth of successful nonprofit experience to the HALOS team.
+Originally from Savannah, Georgia, and a graduate of the College of Charleston, Kim brings a wealth of successful nonprofit experience to the HALOS team.
 She received a Master of Social Work degree from Boston University with a concentration in program planning and development, community organizing, and nonprofit administration.
-Her prior experience includes serving as an AmeriCorps*VISTA member on Whidbey Island, Wash., the Director of Development for a community center in inner-city Boston, and Fundraising Specialist in Guatemala.
+Her prior experience includes serving as an AmeriCorps*VISTA member on Whidbey Island, Washington, the Director of Development for a community center in inner-city Boston, and Fundraising Specialist in Guatemala.